nuxt-hub/core/docs/content/1.docs/2.features/ai.md

         { role: 'user', content: 'What is the weather in New York?' }, ],
       tools: [
+        {
-        name: "get-weather",
+          name: 'get-weather',
-        description: "Gets the weather for a given city",
+          description: 'Gets the weather for a given city',
           parameters: {
-          type: "object",
+            type: 'object',
             properties: {
               city: {
-              type: "number",
+                type: 'number',
-              description: "The city to retrieve weather information for" },
+                description: 'The city to retrieve weather information for' },
             },
-          required: ["city"],
+            required: ['city'],
           },
           function: ({ city }) => {
             // use an API to get the weather information return '72'
+          },
         },
       ]
     },